renuka010/Java-Projects/WeatherInfo1/README.md

 # Weather Info for Pincode

-This is an REST API appication made using Spring boot that returns weather information for the current day for a pincode.
+This is an REST API application made using Spring boot that returns weather information for the current day for a pincode.

 ### Description
-* Used OpenWeather Geocoding API for getting latitide and longitude information.
+* Used OpenWeather Geocoding API for getting latitude and longitude information.
 * Used OpenWeather Current weather data API to get weather details for location.
 * API calls are optimized by using MySql database as a backend.
 ## API Reference